 Because our hips are so integral to everything we do, we depend on them to work properly and operate pain free.
 We may try to compensate for a sore arm, shoulder or knee, but when our hips start hurting or stop working as they should, our quality of life is immediately reduced.

 And that’s just the beginning of why ensuring your hips are healthy and pain-free is so important.
 In addition to helping us move, our hips protect some of our most important internal organs.
 Part of our abdomen, bladder and reproductive organs are all housed within the pelvis, protected by our hips.

 Your hip is a ball-and-socket synovial joint formed where the femur (thigh bone) meets the three bones of the pelvis: the ilium (rear), ischium (lower front) and pubis (upper front).
-While both the hip and the shoulder are ball-and-socket joints, the hip tends to be much more stable due to the shape of the socket and the strong connective tissue.
+While both the hip and the shoulder are the hip tends to be much more stable due to the shape of the socket and the strong connective tissue.